CrocoDillon/crocodillon.com/data/articles/2015-11-28-asynchronous-callbacks-in-koa.md

 created: 2015-11-28 18:56:00
 slug: asynchronous-callbacks-in-koa
 title: Asynchronous callbacks in Koa
-description: Sending asynchronous response in Koa without getting “Error: Can't set headers after they are sent.”.
+description: Trying to send an asynchronous response in Koa but all you get is “Error: Can't set headers after they are sent.”?
-excerpt: Koa is an awesome framework created by the team behind Express, but unlike Express if you simply try to set the response body asynchronously in Koa you get an “Can't set headers after they are sent.” error.
+excerpt: Koa is an awesome framework created by the team behind Express.
+Unlike Express however, in Koa if you simply try to set the response body asynchronously you get an “Can't set headers after they are sent.” error.
 ---

-<p class="intro">Koa is an awesome framework created by the team behind Express, but unlike Express if you simply try to set the response body asynchronously in Koa you get an “Can't set headers after they are sent.” error.</p>
+<p class="intro">Koa is an awesome framework created by the team behind Express.
+Unlike Express however, in Koa if you simply try to set the response body asynchronously you get an “Can't set headers after they are sent.” error.</p>

+I’ve been there and couldn’t easily find what I did wrong so decided to write down the solution.
+Keep in mind though, in Koa 2 everything will be different again.

 ## Differences between Express and Koa